Sam Lek of Donwun: Fall from power and death

 Ultimately, Sam Lek's policy of neutrality left him isolated.
 When Ava did not invade in the dry season of 1387–1388, the first place Razadarit and the Pegu court looked to deploy their already mobilized forces was the northern Martaban province.
 Razadarit sent an ultimatum to Sam Lek to submit.
 Unfazed, Sam Lek replied that he was not a rebel, and that he would submit if Razadarit's forces could overcome other rebels en route to Donwun.

 To be sure, he had no intention to submit.
 When Razadarit's armies conquered the northern province and showed up before Donwun's walls, Sam Lek, confident that his heavily fortified town could withstand the attacks, simply reneged on the pledge.
 His confidence was not unfounded.
 Pegu forces could not take the heavily fortified Donwun despite taking heavy casualties.

 However, Donwun would soon fall to a ruse.
-Razadarit sent Commander Ye Thin Yan, a childhood friend and thwethauk comrade of Sam Lek, pretending to have defected with 300 men.
+Razadarit sent Commander Smin Ye-Thin-Yan, a childhood friend and thwethauk comrade of Sam Lek, pretending to have defected with 300 men.
 Sam Lek was initially distrustful.
-Ye Thin Yan convinced him that he had stolen loads of gold and silver from the king, and that his men would enter Donwun without any arms.
+Ye-Thin-Yan convinced him that he had stolen loads of gold and silver from the king, and that his men would enter Donwun without any arms.
 Sam Lek, who had tried a similar deception in 1370 or 1371, let the men in.
-At a predetermined time, Razadarit's forces from outside the town and Ye Thin Yan's men from the inside launched a coordinated attack.
+At a predetermined time, Razadarit's forces from outside the town and Ye-Thin-Yan's men from the inside launched a coordinated attack.
 The gates were opened, and Sam Lek tried to flee to Martaban on a war elephant.
 The elephant went into musth, allowing Razadarit's forces to catch up with him.
 Commander Saw Bya Let, atop his own war elephant, killed the viceroy, who died on his elephant.